 Pink Link Rosary Instructions Designed by Cynthia Kimura

 Rosary beads make wonderful, thoughtful gifts.
 Add your special touch by making one yourself.
+This rosary can be altered to incorporate a crucifix instead of a simple cross charm, if desired.
 This rosary is made using 22 gauge, half-hard wire so that it will be strong.
 If you have any problems with your hands, you may want to use 24 gauge, as it will be a bit easier to work.
 You have plenty of loops to make in this project, so use the wire that will work best for you.
 CLICK HERE for a helpful chart on wire gauge.